8.4 Overall Score

 Note: Maximum Origination Fee is $6,000

-Counseling fee: This fee is totally dependent on the counselor.
+Reverse mortgage counseling fees: This fee is totally dependent on the counselor.
 You should always be informed of the price before setting up a meeting, but the price usually is around $125 dollars.

-Third party charges: Closing costs from third parties can include an appraisal, a title search and insurance, inspections, surveys, recording fees, mortgage taxes, credit checks and other fees.
+Third-party charges: Closing costs from third parties can include an appraisal, a title search and insurance, inspections, surveys, recording fees, mortgage taxes, credit checks, and other fees.
 These tend to cost between $1000 and $2000.

 You have many options to choose from when looking for the best fit.
 As you research, make sure to fully explore the different options that each company offers, the deals they are willing to make, and how willing they are to help you find comfort, security, and freedom.

 People get a reverse mortgage for many reasons.
 Traditionally, people over the age of 62 have used this as another retirement income along with social security.
 However, many people are tapping into their hard-earned assets in order to enjoy retirement more or to use that, almost, tax-free option to invest in something else.

 If you qualify for this program, it is always wise to look into it.
 Whether you are financially struggling or are just looking to see how much money you could make, it is always smart to explore your options.

 More and more people are understanding and utilizing reverse mortgages.
 Not only is it a program to help those who are financially unstable, but it may interest those who want to retire early, buy a new home, or plan to stay in their current residence until they pass away.
 For many people, their homes are a primary asset.
 This is one way to get money fast in order to pay for more immediate needs such as college for grandchildren or sudden health problems.